-McKay et al have suggested that adequate initial dosing of antihypertensive therapy has the potential to reduce the time to blood pressure control and possibly time to alteplase therapy for patients with acute ischemic stroke.
-The optimal antihypertensive regimen for blood pressure control rmains to be determined.
+McKay et al have suggested that adequate initial dosing of antihypertensive therapy has the potential to reduce the time to BP control and possibly time to alteplase therapy for patients with AIS.
+The optimal antihypertensive regimen for BP control rmains to be determined.

 The European Cooperative Acute Stroke Study (ECASS III) tested the efficacy and safety of alteplase administered between 3 and 4.5 hours after the onset of stroke symptoms and documented a favorable outcome at 90 days in 52.4% of treated patients and in 45.2% in controls.
-Symptomatic intracranial hemorrhage was reported in 2.4% of the IV tPA-treated group and 0.2% of the control group.
+The study reported sICH in 2.4% of the IV tPA-treated group and 0.2% of the control group.

-The inclusion and exclusion criteria for ECASS III were comparable to those of the original NINDS study, except that those with a National Institutes of Health (NIH) stroke scale score higher than 25, those taking oral anticoagulants (regardless of international normalized ratio [INR]), those with both diabetes mellitus and a previous stroke, and those older than 80 years were excluded.
+The inclusion and exclusion criteria for ECASS III were comparable to those of the original NINDS study, except that those with a NIH Stroke Scale score higher than 25, those taking oral anticoagulants (regardless of international normalized ratio [INR]), those with both diabetes mellitus and a previous stroke, and those older than 80 years were excluded.

 The FDA has not yet approved IV alteplase for use beyond 3 hours.
 In 2009, The American Heart Association and the American Stroke Association published a scientific advisory statement recommending its use 3 to 4.5 hours from AIS symptom onset for eligible patients without contraindications.

-Patients with an NIH stroke scale score higher than 22 are considered to be at high risk for hemorrhagic conversion because of the probability of a large infarcted area.
+Patients with an NIH Stroke Scale score higher than 22 are considered to be at high risk for hemorrhagic conversion because of the probability of a large infarcted area.
 Patients with a score lower than 4 have only minor neurologic deficits, for which thrombolytic therapy is not indicated.
-On computed tomography (CT), high-risk patients often have early changes showing a large area of edema or mass effect.
+On CT, high-risk patients often have early changes showing a large area of edema or mass effect.